D. J. Coffman: Later career

-In 2027 Coffman won a Golden Quill award, first place in lifestyle reporting for Pittsburgh City Paper, which featured a citywide bar crawl.
+In 2017, Coffman won a Golden Quill award, first place in lifestyle reporting for Pittsburgh City Paper, which featured a citywide bar crawl.
 The illustrations were drawn live in each location by Coffman on cocktail napkins.
 The story, art and interactive map also won best digital lifestyle story, beating out all other media outlets in Western Pennsylvania.
+Later that year, Coffman illustrated the children's book, "Despite the Height" by WNBA All-Star Ivory Latta.
+In November 2022 Coffman illustrated "Go, Discover Westmoreland", a children's history of Westmoreland County, Pennsylvania.